 The higher the debt to asset ratio, the higher the financial leverage, and the higher the risk.

-A business with a high debt to asset ratio has a high level of liabilities relative to its assets and is said to be highly leveraged.
+Accordingly a business with a high ratio has a high level of liabilities relative to its assets and is said to be highly leveraged.

-Liabilities need to be paid at an agreed point in time and create fixed cash outflows in comparison to the uncertain future cash inflows of the business.
-This mismatch of cash flows creates uncertainty over whether the business will default on its liability payments, and presents a risk to the equity investors, who can only be repaid after the liabilities have been settled.
+Liabilities are payable at an agreed point in time and create fixed cash outflows in comparison to the uncertain future cash inflows of the business.
+Consequently this mismatch of cash flows creates uncertainty over whether the business will default on its liability payments, and furthermore presents a risk to the equity investors, who can only be repaid after the liabilities have been settled.

 It is for this reason that in general businesses with stable and predictable cash inflows are seen as less risky than those with highly volatile cash inflows.